Network Code on Cybersecurity

 High-impact and critical-impact assets

-A critical-impact asset is necessary for a critical-impact process, where impact indices exceed the more stringent critical-impact threshold.
+A critical-impact asset is necessary for a critical-impact process.
 Art.
-2(4), 2(7) These assets are included in a critical-impact perimeter, which is subject to advanced cybersecurity controls.
+2(4), 2(7) These assets are included in a critical-impact perimeter, subject to advanced cybersecurity controls.
 Art.
-2(6) Entities identified as high-impact or critical-impact by national competent authorities must conduct full risk management for all assets within these perimeters every three years.
-This includes context establishment, risk assessment, treatment planning, and residual risk acceptance.
+2(6) Entities identified as high- or critical-impact by national authorities must conduct risk management for all assets in these perimeters.
 Art.
 26(2)

 Asset classifications are based on the electricity cybersecurity impact indices and thresholds defined in Art.
 19 and referenced in Art.
 3. These thresholds determine whether a process qualifies as high-impact or critical-impact, guiding the identification of corresponding assets and the application of minimum or advanced cybersecurity controls.